afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 * A system that demands continuous validation
 * Or a system that is correct by construction

-We correctly treat scalability, reliability, correctness, data, and performance as major concerns.
-But we often assume that only big architectural decisions shape them.
-That’s not true.
-Small modeling choices matter just as much — how types are defined, how state is represented, and what is enforced at compile time versus left to runtime checks.

-In an AI-driven world, many developers can generate “good” code.
-The ones who stand out are those who consistently generate the right code.
-That doesn’t happen by accident; it comes from carefully reviewing what AI produces and making sure these fundamentals are preserved.

-At the end of the day, the final reviewer is you.
-If you feel there’s nothing left for you to review in AI-generated code, you’re not ahead — you’re already falling behind.
+**The merge button is still yours.** If you believe there is nothing left to review in generated code, you are not ahead — you have already stopped doing the job that pays.

 **Step up from files and tests to boxes and arrows** — the same “add machinery vs fix the contract” move is what teams draw on whiteboards when production hurts.